sdrasco/QuaternionFun/README.md

 To make the dragging behavior more intuitive, you could consider updating the rotation axis based on the cube's position, or implementing a separate rotation control that uses mouse input.
 However, such modifications would require a more complex implementation.

+## DragLitCat

+Same as `DragLitCube` but now instead of a cube, we use a laughable approximation of a cat.
+Honestly, the cube might be a better approximation.

 ### Building and Running

 To build the programs, you can use the provided Makefile by running `make` in the root directory of the project.